pmulli/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 Your Vagrantfile will need to:

 * Set up [port forwarding](https://www.vagrantup.com/docs/networking/forwarded_ports).
 This means requests from your browser will get forwarded to the VM and you can actually visit the web app.
 * Set up a [provisioning script](https://www.vagrantup.com/docs/provisioning/shell).
-This script should prepare the environment and install any required tools
+This script should prepare the environment and install any required tools.
+It is intended as something you run once.
 * Use a [trigger](https://www.vagrantup.com/docs/triggers) to start up the webapp after you run "up".
 (You can just run the `webapp` executable directly).

+Useful Vagrant commands:
+- `vagrant ssh` will ssh into the Vagrant managed VM
+- `vagrant halt` or `vagrant suspend` will shut down or hibernate the VM respectively
+- `vagrant destroy` will totally remove the VM from your computer
+- `vagrant provision` or `vagrant up --provision` will get your VM to run an updated provisioning script.

 ### Automation Part 2
 *If you haven't finished "Automation Part 1" yet, do so before starting the next steps*